 Highlighting, drawing and making notes is done with the mouse and the use of the appropriate buttons on the toolbar.
 To edit the text of a PDF, first select the text you want to modify or add to, then click the Correct Text button.

-In the following screenshots you see me change "Canadian Compliance Statement" into "Australian Compliance Statement".
+In the following screenshots, you see me change “Canadian Compliance Statement” into “Australian Compliance Statement”.

 Notice that the font used for the new text is very close, but not identical, to the original font.
 The location of the text was also a little different, but easy to move.
 While not a major problem, this heading will look a little different to the others.
 As I tested this in other PDF documents, it didn’t seem to be a problem unless an unusual font was used.

-PDFs don't have to be read-only documents.
+My personal take: PDFs don’t have to be read-only documents.
 Marking up a document can be useful for your own reference, or when collaborating on a PDF with others.
-And being able to add and edit text in the PDF directly can be very handy, especially when you don't have access to the original document the PDF was created from.
+And being able to add and edit text in the PDF directly can be very handy, especially when you don’t have access to the original document the PDF was created from.
 PDFpen makes all of this easy to do.

-2. Scan and OCR Your Paper Documents
+2. Scan and OCR Paper Documents

 PDF is arguably the best format to use when scanning paper documents onto your computer.
 But unless the scan is OCRed, it’s just a static, unsearchable photo of a piece of paper.
 Optical character recognition turns that image into searchable text, making it a much more valuable resource.

-Scanned paper documents are much more useful when optical character recognition has been applied.
-PDFpen's OCR is highly accurate, and in the rare case that it gets it wrong, you can fix it yourself.
+My personal take: Scanned paper documents are much more useful when optical character recognition has been applied.
+PDFpen’s OCR is highly accurate, and in the rare case that it gets it wrong, you can fix it yourself.

 3. Redact Personal Information

-From time to time you'll need to share PDF documents that contain text you don't want others to be able to see.
-This might be an address or phone number, or some sensitive information.
+From time to time, you’ll need to share PDF documents that contain text you don’t want others to be able to see.
+This might be an address or phone number or some sensitive information.
 Redaction is where you hide this information (typically with a black bar), and is especially common in the legal industry.

-PDFpen allows you to redact text either with a block, or by erasing it.
+PDFpen allows you to redact text either with a block or by erasing it.
 This is done by selecting the text, then choosing the appropriate redaction option from the Format menu.
-In the following screenshot, you'll see two paragraphs that have been redacted on the right.
+In the following screenshot, you’ll see two paragraphs that have been redacted on the right.
 The first was redacted with a block, the second by erasing some of the text.

-Redaction is important for keeping private or sensitive information secure.
+My personal take: Redaction is important for keeping private or sensitive information secure.
 PDFpen accomplishes the job quickly, simply and securely.

-4. Sign and Fill In Forms
+4. Sign and Fill in Forms

 PDFpen allows you to fill in PDF forms, including adding a signature.
 If you want to create forms, you’ll need PDFpenPro.